tkj2410/100DaysofCoding/README.md

 # 100DaysofCoding
-I am happy to take on the 100 days of coding challenge Every code is written in well structured and clean CPP language.
+I am happy to take on the 100 days of coding challenge.
+Every code is written in well structured and clean CPP language.

 # Resources